Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Discussion

 From an operational perspective, the demonstrated ability of our models to jointly forecast SEP occurrence and the associated flare and CME activity rates within the subsequent 24-hour window offers additional predictive nuance for space weather mitigation, which will be further assessed under real-time conditions.
+At the same time, the auxiliary regression results indicate that there is still substantial room to improve the prediction of future flare and CME counts.
 While the present work does not explicitly predict SEP peak flux or fluence, the multi-output framework could be extended to include event magnitude as an additional target, with potential utility for scheduling satellite operations, astronaut extravehicular activities, power grid reconfiguration, and aviation route planning.